centre-for-humanities-computing/DaCy/README.md

 # 👩‍💻 Usage
-To use the model you first have to download either the `medium` or `large` model.
+To use the model you first have to download either the small, medium, or large model.
 To see a list of all available models:

 ```python
 import dacy